hydroPKDN/diffEcosys/README.md

 # diffEcosys
-The Differentiable Ecosystem Model (a hybrid, physics-informed machine learning system for ecosystem modeling) This release contains example codes and datasets used to produce some work in the following paper:
+The Differentiable Ecosystem Model (a hybrid, physics-informed machine learning system for ecosystem modeling) This release contains example codes and datasets similar to those used to produce some work in the following paper:

 Aboelyazeed, D., Xu, C., Hoffman, F. M., Jones, A. W., Rackauckas, C., Lawson, K. E., and Shen, C.: A differentiable ecosystem modeling framework for large-scale inverse problems: demonstration with photosynthesis simulations, Biogeosciences Discuss. [preprint], https://doi.org/10.5194/bg-2022-211, in review, 2022.